Announcing your pregnancy to the world is a hugely exciting moment, so what happens when someone else spills your baby beans?

 “The thing is, as soon as you share a secret, you lose control of the secret.
 And while I can understand why you are upset, you did choose to tell 2 people at a party, presumably they were drinking?
 Maybe they were just excited and your news and paired with being drunk, mentioned it to someone else.
 Is this really worth losing a lifelong friendship over?”

-It’s a great question, and I guess it depends on the intention behind the secret-spilling.
-If it was accidental merry sharing of gorgeous news, it’s probably good to salvage the friendship.
+It’s a great question, and it probably depends on the intention behind the secret-spilling.
+If it was accidental tipsy sharing of gorgeous news, friendship is likely to remain intact.
 But if it was an attempt to usurp the mum-to-be’s excitement?
 That’s another kettle of fish.